 All variants can come with either a 7-speed S-Tronic DCT and 8-speed "Tiptronic" automatic.

-c8 rs6 avant 2019-present
+c8 rs6 avant 2019-now

 As with the previous generation, the new RS6 is powered by a 4.0-litre twin-turbo TFSI petrol engine, now boosted by a 48V belt alternator/starter mild-hybrid system, which can recover up to 16 bhp (12 kW).
 The engine also utilises a cylinder-on-demand system that can shut off half of its cylinders to boost fuel economy.